alexellis/inlets/README.md

 # inlets

-Expose your local endpoints to the Internet
+Expose your local endpoints to the Internet.

 [![Build Status](https://travis-ci.org/inlets/inlets.svg?branch=master)](https://travis-ci.org/inlets/inlets) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Go Report Card](https://goreportcard.com/badge/github.com/inlets/inlets)](https://goreportcard.com/report/github.com/inlets/inlets) [![Documentation](https://godoc.org/github.com/inlets/inlets?status.svg)](http://godoc.org/github.com/inlets/inlets) [![Derek App](https://alexellis.o6s.io/badge?owner=inlets&repo=inlets)](https://github.com/alexellis/derek/)
 [![Setup Automated](https://img.shields.io/badge/setup-automated-blue?logo=gitpod)](https://gitpod.io/from-referrer/)

 ## Intro

-inlets combines a reverse proxy and websocket tunnels to expose your internal and development endpoints to the public Internet via an exit-node.
+inlets combines reverse proxies with websocket tunnels to expose your internal and development endpoints to the public Internet via an exit-node.
 An exit-node may be a 5-10 USD VPS or any other computer with an IPv4 IP address.

 Why do we need this project?
 Similar tools such as [ngrok](https://ngrok.com/) or [Argo Tunnel](https://developers.cloudflare.com/argo-tunnel/) from [Cloudflare](https://www.cloudflare.com/) are closed-source, have limits built-in, can work out expensive, and have limited support for arm/arm64.
 Ngrok is also often banned by corporate firewall policies meaning it can be unusable.
 Other open-source tunnel tools are designed to only set up a single static tunnel. inlets aims to dynamically bind and discover your local services to DNS entries with automated TLS certificates to a public IP address over a websocket tunnel.

-When combined with SSL - inlets can be used with any corporate HTTP proxy which supports `CONNECT`.
+When combined with SSL, inlets can be used with any corporate HTTP proxy which supports `CONNECT`.

 ![](docs/inlets.png)